Group Coaching: Definition, Programs, Prices

 Just as in 1-on-1 coaching, in Group Coaching the relationship between the coach and coachee, and the relationship between the coachees is critical.
 The foundation of success is taking the time to build rapport and trust; nothing will happen until participants feel comfortable sharing real-world challenges, experiences, thoughts, and feelings.

 A great practice is for the coach to have a one-on-one conversation with each participant before the first session.
 If this isn’t possible, the first Group Coaching session should confirm the topics or themes of the overall program, and share best practices for being a “peer coach”.
-Special rapport-building exercises or breakout sessions can be used to foster individual connections, too.
+You can use special rapport-building exercises or breakout sessions to foster individual connections, too.

 Unlike 1-on-1 coaching sessions where the coachee sets the agenda for the session, in Group Coaching Programs the coach anchors the theme for the session and facilitates a discussion that stays focused on that theme.